IEncinas10/PA/README.md

   - If you have more than 1 module per Verilog/SystemVerilog file the output is very weird.
 You can manually fix it but its best to avoid this if possible.
   - Follow the [svut Tutorial](https://github.com/dpretet/svut#tutorial) if you have problems with includes and so on (files.f is your friend)
+  - You have to follow the expected code style: every parameter is one new line and so on. **Check** your generated tests, if a parameter is missing you know you have not followed the expected input style.